bbcf/bbcflib/doc/tutorial_rnaseq.rst

 An RNA-seq analysis works from reads aligned on a reference genome or exonome, given as BAM file(s) through the BAM URL field (there is one BAM file per run).
 Each BAM file represents a sample ("run"); several samples that were produced in the same conditions (replicates) form a "group".

 The BAM URLs can be given directly as an `http://` or `ftp://` address accessible from outside.
 You can add manually as many groups and as many runs per group you want by using the links `Add group of runs` and `Add run in this group`.
 Each sample will then be labeled *group_name.run_index* in the output files.
 Make sure to use short group names, without spaces (prefer the "_" character to separate words) and without any special character in it (e.g. "%&?!").
+Groups are considered to represent different experimental conditions, while runs typically represent techical replicates.
+This is important for statistical analysis - see below.

 If you used the HTSstation `mapping module <http://htsstation.epfl.ch/mapseq/>`_ to do the mapping, you can copy the 20-random characters keys obtained as a result into the `Mapping key` field, and validate using the link `Add data from Mapping`.
 In such case, all relevant fields will be automatically filled in (see tutorial of our `mapping module <http://htsstation.epfl.ch/mapseq/>`_ for more details about those fields).
 To add samples from other independant mappings, successively enter the correponding keys and click on `Add data from Mapping`.